 By Bethania Palma

-6 June 2018

-Al Quds street

-This story is important - as is source, MEMRI. its Washington, D.C.-based nonprofit, MEMRI publishes stories on the conflict, usually finding videos and interviews to translate from Arabic and other languages into English.
+This story is important - as is MEMRI. its source. Α Washington, D.C.-based MEMRI publishes nonprofit, stories on the conflict, usually finding videos and interviews to translate from Arabic and other languages into English.
 Its critics accuse the organization of cherry-picking content that casts Israel's adversaries in a negative light.
 Its defenders would argue it shines a light on Arabic language news Western publications might shy away from.